-There’s an easy and highly effective way you can prevent your adolescents and teens from getting certain cancers.
+There’s an easy and highly effective way you can prevent your adolescents and teens from getting certain cancers: with a vaccine.
 The Centers for Disease Control recommends this vaccine for every boy and girl at age 11 or 12 – and possibly earlier.

 Dr. David Rainey of Novant Health Robinhood Pediatrics & Adolescent Medicine in Winston-Salem explains why vaccinating your child against the human papillomavirus (HPV) is a no-brainer.